py2ai/py2ai.github.io/_posts/2025-11-20-Lab2-Personalized-Jokes-API-with-Categories.md

 - backend
 - tutorial
 - beginner
-title: FastAPI Lab 2 – Personalized Jokes API with Categories
+title: FastAPI Lab2 – Personalized Jokes API with Categories
 ---
 ## Introduction

 Welcome to **Lab 2** of your FastAPI learning journey!
 In the previous lab, you built a basic Jokes API.
 Now, it's time to **upgrade your API** by adding **categories** and **query parameters**.

 This tutorial is beginner‑friendly and explains everything step-by-step.

 By the end of this lab, you will know how to:

 - Add query parameters to FastAPI routes
 - Pass values dynamically through URLs
 - Create customized API responses
 - Use PyJokes categories

 ---